acdlite/jquery.sidenotes/index.md

 You can also use this page's [key bindings](#api) to experiment with the API.
 For example, press **h** and watch what happens.
 (Press **s** to reverse the change.)

+## Features

+* Transform your footnotes into sidenotes.
+* Toggle between footnotes and sidenotes, for instance, in responsive designs.
+* Toggle between placing the sidenotes before[^before] or after their reference in the text.
+* Enable reference-less (numberless) sidenotes, using a custom regular expression.[^nonumber-sn]
+* Works with any Markdown processor.
+* Nested footnotes (footnotes inside footnotes) work, too!

+[^before]: Useful for floated sidenotes.

+[^nonumber-sn]: This sidenote doesn't have a reference.

 ## Installation

 Grab `jquery.sidenotes.min.js` from the [GitHub repo](https://github.com/acdlite/jquery.sidenotes), upload it to a server, and add it to your document's head: